How to access the personal information held or processed by MRWA

 - A reference to the 30-day deadline that applies when dealing with requests to provide personal information.

-- A reference to the General Data Protection Regulations 2018 and subject access requests.
+- A reference to the General Data Protection Regulations 2018 and Data Protection Act 2018 and subject access requests.

 - A reference to the assistance that the Information Commissioner’s Office can provide.

 Please note : you also have the right to ask about any logic involved in any automated decisions made about you.

 For more information about making requests for personal data, the Information Commissioners Office (ICO) website has more information http://www.ico.org.uk or call on Tel: 0303 123 1113 (local rate – calls to this number cost the same as calls to 01 or 02 numbers).
 If you’re calling from outside the UK, you may not be able to use the 03 number, so please call +44 1625 545 700.
 The ICO’s normal opening hours are Monday to Friday between 9am and 5pm (excluding bank holidays).